CarThrottlefan/CarThrottlefan/README.md

 - 👀 I’m interested in the automotive industry, computer hardware, machine learning and computational photography
 - 🌱 I’m currently doing a Bachelor's of CS at VU Amsterdam, 1st year
 - 💞️ I’m looking to collaborate on projects, and also to get to grips with writing code in C++, Python, Full-Stack Web Development
-- 📫 How to reach me: email - alexandervici@gmail.com; discord - CarThrottle fan#1110
+- 📫 How to reach me: email - alexandervici@gmail.com; discord - CarThrottlefan#1110

 <!---
 CarThrottlefan/CarThrottlefan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.